-2.5.2 Modelling hydrogen in capacity outlook models
+Modelling hydrogen in capacity outlook models

-The main objective of hydrogen modelling in the capacity outlook models is to determine the optimal electrolyser expansion and operation, the location for green steel production, and the corresponding impact on the development of generation and transmission that minimises total system costs.
-To this end, AEMO uses the capacity outlook models to identify the location and size of the electrolyser plants required to meet hydrogen demand at the RRNs for domestic hydrogen and at port locations for export, as well as the location of green steel production, also assumed to be located at ports.
+The main objective of hydrogen modelling in the capacity outlook models is to determine the optimal electrolyser size and operation, and the corresponding impact on the development of generation and network that minimises total costs.
+To this end, AEMO uses the capacity outlook models to identify the location and size of the electrolyser plants required to meet hydrogen demand at REZ locations.

-The assumed domestic and export hydrogen demands are modelled as separate flexible loads, with minimum production requirements on a monthly timeframe.
-Export facilities also incorporate hydrogen conversion facilities (such as to ammonia), which operate as inflexible baseloads.
-Green steel demand for hydrogen is included with the export hydrogen demand, whereas green steel demand for electricity is modelled as inflexible demand which must be also located at hydrogen export ports.
+The assumed domestic and export hydrogen demands are modelled as separate flexible loads, with minimum production requirements on a weekly timeframe 29.
+Export facilities that incorporate hydrogen conversion facilities (such as to ammonia) and green commodity manufacturing facilities operate with an allowance for inflexible baseloads.